 I’ve written two literary novels for children and young adults, Walking Backward and All Good Children, two middle-grade comedies, 26 Tips for Surviving Grade 6 and 28 Tricks for a Fearless Grade 6, and one unfortunately titled picture-book, My Cat Isis.

-I have a second picture book in development, a middle-grade animal adventure just completed, and a supernatural YA in revision.
+I have a middle-grade animal adventure just completed, and a supernatural YA in revision.

 I also write short fiction for adults.
 You can find my latest story, “The Squabbit,” in the Winter 2019 volume of The Fiddlehead.